beagleboard/librobotcontrol/examples/fly/README.txt

 Fly
-James Strawson - 2013
+James Strawson - 2014

-work in progress, don't use this code!
+Work in Progress.
+Use at your own risk.